American Revolutionary War: British New York counter-offensive

-General Howe officially met with a delegation from Congress at the September Staten Island Peace Conference, but it failed to conclude peace as the British delegates only had the authority to offer pardons and could not recognize independence.
+Howe met with a delegation from the Second Continental Congress at the September Staten Island Peace Conference, but it failed to conclude peace, largely because the British delegates only had the authority to offer pardons and could not recognize independence.
 On September 15, Howe seized control of New York City when the British landed at Kip's Bay and unsuccessfully engaged the Americans at the Battle of Harlem Heights the following day.
 On October 18, Howe failed to encircle the Americans at the Battle of Pell's Point, and the Americans withdrew.
-Howe declined to close with Washington's army on October 28 at the Battle of White Plains, and instead attacked a hill that was of no strategic value.
+Howe declined to close with Washington's army on October 28 at the Battle of White Plains and instead attacked a hill that was of no strategic value.

 Washington's retreat isolated his remaining forces and the British captured Fort Washington on November 16.
 The British victory there amounted to Washington's most disastrous defeat with the loss of 3,000 prisoners.
 The remaining American regiments on Long Island fell back four days later.
-General Henry Clinton wanted to pursue Washington's disorganized army, but he was first required to commit 6,000 troops to capture Newport, Rhode Island to secure the Loyalist port.
-General Charles Cornwallis pursued Washington, but Howe ordered him to halt, leaving Washington unmolested.
+General Henry Clinton wanted to pursue Washington's disorganized army, but he was first required to commit 6,000 troops to capture Newport, Rhode Island, to secure the Loyalist port.
+General Charles Cornwallis pursued Washington, but Howe ordered him to halt.

-The outlook was bleak for the American cause: the reduced army had dwindled to fewer than 5,000 men and would be reduced further when enlistments expired at the end of the year.
-Popular support wavered, morale declined, and Congress abandoned Philadelphia and moved to Baltimore.
+The outlook following the defeat at Fort Washington appeared bleak for the American cause.
+The reduced Continental Army had dwindled to fewer than 5,000 men and was reduced further when enlistments expired at the end of the year.
+Popular support wavered, and morale declined.
+On December 20, 1776, the Continental Congress abandoned the revolutionary capital of Philadelphia and moved to Baltimore, where it remained until February 27, 1777.
 Loyalist activity surged in the wake of the American defeat, especially in New York state.

 In London, news of the victorious Long Island campaign was well received with festivities held in the capital.
-Public support reached a peak, and King George III awarded the Order of the Bath to Howe.
+Public support reached a peak.
 Strategic deficiencies among Patriot forces were evident: Washington divided a numerically weaker army in the face of a stronger one, his inexperienced staff misread the military situation, and American troops fled in the face of enemy fire.
 The successes led to predictions that the British could win within a year.
-In the meantime, the British established winter quarters in the New York City area and anticipated renewed campaigning the following spring.
+The British established winter quarters in the New York City area and anticipated renewed campaigning the following spring.